paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

 (5) **Federal share** — The Federal share of the monitoring program described in paragraph (1) may be 100 percent of the cost of carrying out the monitoring program.

-(6) **Priority** — In selecting monitoring activities consistent with the monitoring program described in paragraph (1), the Secretary shall give priority to those activities for which a State or local governmental entity agrees to provide for a substantial share of the cost of establishing or operating a monitoring well or other measuring device to carry out a monitoring activity.
+(6) **Priority** — In selecting monitoring activities consistent with the monitoring program described in paragraph (1), the Secretary shall give priority to those activities for which a State, a Tribe or local governmental entity agrees to provide for a substantial share of the cost of establishing or operating a monitoring well or other measuring device to carry out a monitoring activity.

-(7) **Authorization of appropriations** — There are authorized to be appropriated such sums as are necessary to carry out this subsection for the period of fiscal years 2009 through 2023, to remain available until expended.
+(7) **Authorization of appropriations** — There are authorized to be appropriated $4,000,000 per fiscal year to carry out this subsection for the period of fiscal years 2023 through 2028, to remain available until expended.

-**(c) Brackish groundwater assessment**

-(1) **Study** — The Secretary, in consultation with State and local water resource agencies, shall conduct a study of available data and other relevant information—

-  (A) to identify significant brackish groundwater resources located in the United States; and

-  (B) to consolidate any available data relating to each groundwater resource identified under subparagraph (A).

-(2) **Report** — Not later than 2 years after March 30, 2009, the Secretary shall submit to the appropriate committees of Congress a report that includes—

-  (A) a description of each—

-    (i) significant brackish aquifer that is located in the United States (including 1 or more maps of each significant brackish aquifer that is located in the United States);

-    (ii) data gap that is required to be addressed to fully characterize each brackish aquifer described in clause (i); and

-    (iii) current use of brackish groundwater that is supplied by each brackish aquifer described in clause (i); and

-  (B) a summary of the information available as of March 30, 2009, with respect to each brackish aquifer described in subparagraph (A)(i) (including the known level of total dissolved solids in each brackish aquifer).

-(3) **Authorization of appropriations** — There is authorized to be appropriated to carry out this subsection $3,000,000 for the period of fiscal years 2009 through 2011, to remain available until expended.

-**(d) Improved water estimation, measurement, and monitoring technologies**
+**(c) Improved water estimation, measurement, and monitoring technologies**

 (1) **Authority of Secretary** — The Secretary may provide grants on a nonreimbursable basis to appropriate entities with expertise in water resource data acquisition and reporting, including Federal agencies, the Water Resources Research Institutes and other academic institutions, and private entities, to—